4.9

 Day 1

-Touch down in Turin Airport and meet your host for your transfer to the charming UNESCO-listed city of Ivrea, famous for its industrial heritage and architecture.
+Touch down in Milan Malpensa Airport and meet your group for the transfer up to the mountain town of Aosta, the principal city at the heart of the Aosta Valley and an ideal starting point to access the Italian Alps.
 This overnight stay is a chance to break your journey to the Gran Paradiso National Park.
-Enjoy an evening stroll along the picturesque canal and around the historic centre, dominated by the four towers of the Arduino Castle, then get some rest ready for your epic weekend of hiking.
+Enjoy the evening getting to know your fellow group members over dinner in a local restaurant, then get some rest ready for your epic weekend of hiking.

 Day 2